Welcome to the Exeter Clinical Laboratory International website

 Serum

-Albumin comprises 60% of the total serum protein and 60 to 80% of colloid osmotic pressure.
-Serum albumin is synthesized solely by the liver and has several physiological functions: transport of low molecular weight substances such as calcium, hormones, and drugs; binding of toxic heavy metal ions; maintenance of colloid osmotic pressure; and provision of a protein reserve.
-Normally, about 4% of the total body albumin is replenished each day.
-The rate of production is dependent on the supply of amino acids, plasma oncotic pressure, inhibitory cytokine (especially IL-6) concentration, and the number of functioning hepatocytes.
+Serum albumin is synthesized by the liver and has several physiological functions: transport of low molecular weight substances such as calcium, hormones, and drugs; binding of toxic heavy metal ions; maintenance of colloid osmotic pressure; and provision of a protein reserve.
 Circulating half-life of plasma albumin is 19 to 21 days.

-Plasma albumin levels are low in neonates, typically between 28 and 44 g/L. Adult levels are reached after the first week of life.
-Levels are slightly higher in children (45 – 55 g/L) between the age of 6 years and young adulthood.
-Thereafter, levels decline to typical adult levels.
-Albumin levels show a downward trend throughout pregnancy and with aging, especially after age 70.
-Serum albumin levels are normally lower in hospitalized than ambulatory patients.
-Albumin levels can decrease as much as 10 g/L after a patient becomes recumbent.
+Plasma albumin levels are low in neonates, and adult concentrations are reached after the first week of life.
+Albumin concentrations show a downward trend throughout pregnancy and with aging.
 Albumin concentration may decrease after crystalloid infusion or in patients with fluid retention.
 Falsely low values will be obtained if a blood sample is drawn above an IV site.

 Hypoalbuminemia can be caused by many different disease states.
 The main causes include: